BerryKuipers/SynchronicityEngine/README.md

 - Level 4: Oversoul mode = meta-simulation awareness

-"Leveling up" = softening focus back outward (fractal expansion)
+"Leveling up" = softening focus back outward (fractal expansion) Each consciousness layer operates within its own vibrational spectrum.
+Progress within a layer expands awareness, stabilizes perception, and increases synchronicity.
+When the user sustains resonance at the upper range of a layer’s frequency band, they transition (level up) to the next layer of consciousness.

+And for sub-levels:

+Each layer includes internal stages that represent refinement of perception, belief transformation, emotional coherence, and the ability to respond to synchronicity and intuition.

 ### 6. AI Minds Per Layer
 Each consciousness tier has its own AI agent with: